oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ### Authenticated Requests

-This section defines two methods of sending Bearer tokens in resource requetss to resource servers.
+This section defines two methods of sending Bearer tokens in resource requests to resource servers.
 Clients MUST NOT use more than one method to transmit the token in each request.

 #### Authorization Request Header Field